Thumbing a Ride

 Hitchhikers, Hostels, and Counterculture in Canada

-In the 1920s, as a national network of roads spread across Canada, so did the practice of hitchhiking.
+In the 1920s, as a national network of roads and youth hostels spread across Canada, so did the practice of hitchhiking.
 By the 1960s, the Trans-Canada Highway had become the main thoroughfare for thousands of young baby boomers seeking adventure.

 Thumbing a Ride examines the rise and fall of hitchhiking in the 1970s, drawing on records from the time.
 The Trudeau Liberals responded to youth unemployment by subsidizing a network of hostels to make travel an educational adventure, and many equated hitching and hostelling with the freedom to do their own thing.
 At the same time, a counter-narrative emerged, of girls gone missing and other dangers.
 Town councillors, community groups, and motorists called for a nationwide clampdown on a transient youth movement that they believed was spreading hippie sensibilities and anti-establishment nomadism.